MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/CheckStoredBooks.gif" width="600"/>

 ### 2.3.6 Find by author
-If you want to organize books of the same author in a table on the bottom left, please click the button "Find By Author", which is located on the left of in the middle bottom corner.
+If you want to categorize books by the same author in a table on the bottom left, please click the button "Find By Author", which is located on the left of in the middle bottom corner.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/FindByAuthor.gif" width="600"/>